 The cod management plan (EC 1342/2008) has incentives in place that allow Member States to increase fishing effort relative to the annual allocation (Article 13) or to be excluded from the effort allocation entirely (Article 11) for fleet segments engaged in cod avoidance measures.
 The incentive to increase fishing effort applies to national fleet segments that can provide proof that they use highly selective gears (Article 13.2a), that their catches per fishing trip comprise less than 5% cod (Article 13.2b) and/or whose activity are conducted in accordance with a cod avoidance or discard reduction plan (Article 13.2c).
 National fleet segments with less than 1.5% cod catches can apply to be excluded from the effort management regime entirely.
 There are a number of Article 13 derogations used for trawls/seines fisheries in the North Sea.
-Germany, Scotland and England have reported 54%, 100% and 100% of their effort by otter trawls of mesh \geq 100 mm in Article 13 respectively.
+Germany, Scotland and England have reported 54%, 100% and 100% of their effort by otter trawls of mesh ≥ 100 mm in Article 13 respectively.
 UK has also reported 100% of effort by trawls of mesh 70-99 mm under Article 13.
 There is only a limited use of Article 13 in the Skagerrak, operated by the German saithe fishery (STECF 2014).
+The fishing effort regime was discontinued in 2017 (EC 2094/2016).

 Under Article 13.2c of the cod management plan (EC 1342/2008), Scotland introduced a voluntary programme known as "Conservation Credits", which involved seasonal closures, real-time closures (RTCs) and various selective gear options.
 This was designed to reduce mortality and discarding of cod.
 The scheme was incentivised by rewarding participating skippers with additional days at sea.
 The real-time closures system (15 were implemented in 2008) discouraged vessels from operating in areas of high cod abundance.
 In 2009, the number of closures implemented was increased substantially (to 144 for all areas subject to the cod management plan) and made mandatory, with up to 12 being implemented at any one time.
 Closures are determined by landings per unit effort, based on fine scale VMS data and daily logbook records and also by on-board inspections.
 Based on new in-year information on cod movement from tagging, the dimensions of the RTCs were increased by just over four times (from 50 square nautical miles to 225) from July 2010.
 The use of more species and size selective gears (some trialled by the Marine Laboratory in Aberdeen) formed a further series of options within the scheme.
 These included the 'Orkney trawl', the use of nets with 130 mm codends and larger meshes in the square meshed panels of Nephrops trawls.
-The scheme has delivered a total of 165, 185, 173 and 166 closures in 2010, 2011, 2012 and 2013, respectively.
-ICES notes that from the initial year of operation (2008) cod discarding rates in Scotland have decreased from 62% to 24% in 2011 and 2012, but have increased again to 31% in 2013; it is hypothesised that the increase in 2013 may be due in part to FDF (fully documented fisheries) vessels putting upward pressure on the lease price of cod, resulting in non-FDF vessels increasing the amount of cod they discard because they are unwilling to pay an above-market price for cod quota.
+The scheme has delivered a total of 165, 185, 173, 166, 94, 97 and 114 closures in 2010, 2011, 2012, 2013, 2014, 2015 and 2016 respectively.
+ICES notes that from the initial year of operation (2008) cod discarding rates in Scotland decreased from 61% to 24% in 2011 and 2012, but increased again to 34% in 2015 and 33% in 2016; it is hypothesised that the increase may be due in part to FDF (fully documented fisheries) vessels putting upward pressure on the lease price of cod, resulting in non-FDF vessels increasing the amount of cod they discard because they are unwilling to pay an above-market price for cod quota.
+The scheme was suspended on 20th November 2016 and there are no plans for its reintroduction.